metno/weatherapi-docs/docs/doc/ForecastJSON.md

   },
 ```

-We use the geojson format to structure our json document.
-If you are unfamiliar with that format, you can read more about it [here](https://geojson.org/).
+We use the GeoJSON standard to structure our format.
+If you are unfamiliar with that standard, you can read more about it [here](https://geojson.org/).

-We only use a small subset of the geojson specification.
-Our responses are of type `Feature` only, and we only use the geometry type `Point`.
+We only use a small subset of the GeoJSON specification.
+We only use the GeoJSON type `Feature`, and the geometry type `Point`.

-The rest of json document are defined under the geojson attribute called `properties`.
+All other data in our format are defined under the GeoJSON attribute called `properties`.

 ## Forecast metadata
 ```json